Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Experiments

-\textbf{Training methods.} To show our effectiveness, we compare the natural training method with 3 different settings of ST (as summarized in Table~\ref{ST-method}).
-We also adopt adversarial training (AT) with a bound of $\ell_{\infty}\leq\frac{4}{255}$ as the baseline, since REM using $\frac{4}{255}$ as the bound.
-Specifically, we implement ST with $\alpha$ set to $25\%$ and $\gamma$ set to $2.6\times 10^{-4}$.
-We use a subset of the training dataset, $D^s$, containing 1000 samples for CIFAR-10 (each class contains 100 samples) and 5000 samples for CIFAR-100, ImageNet-mini (each class contains 50 samples) as the validation set to calculate the \textit{ACM} metric during staged training.
-More training details will be found in Appendix Sec.~\ref{Appendix-settings}.
+To show our effectiveness, we compare the natural training method with 3 different settings of ST (as summarized in Tab.~\ref{ST-method}).
+Specifically, we implement ST with $\beta$ set to $50\%$ for CIFAR-10, ImageNet-mini, and $33.33\%$ for CIFAR-100.
+Meanwhile, we set $\gamma$ to $2.6\times 10^{-4}$.
+We use a subset of the training dataset (unlearnable perturbation contaminated images), $\mathcal{D}^s$, containing 1000 samples for CIFAR-10 (each class contains 100 samples) and 5000 samples for CIFAR-100, ImageNet-mini (each class contains 50 samples) as the validation set (all the images in validation set are contaminated by unlearnable perturbation) to calculate the \textit{ACM} metric during staged training.
+Following previous work on unlearnable examples (EM, REM, and SP), we perform random flipping on the image in all experiments.
+Then, we randomly crop the image to 32$\times$32 size for CIFAR-10 and CIFAR-100 and 224$\times$224 size for lmageNet-mini.